What is Ecotourism?

 - Sense and emulate acceptable conversation volume and vigor.
 Don’t overwhelm or intimidate your hosts.

-- Observe all locally established rules and regulations for conduct.
+- Observe all locally established rules and customs for conduct.

 Vanish Without a Trace